resetswitch/Web-Automation-Example/README.md

 <ol>
 <li> Download the the latest version of chromedriver https://chromedriver.chromium.org/download
 <ul>
-<li> Dont worry even if it is the wrong version the program should tell you</li>
+<li> Dont worry!
+Even if it is the wrong version the program should tell you</li>
 <li>
 Example: You currently have ChromeDriver version 87, but you need 89